This post contains affiliate links.

 Staples are exactly what they sound like.
-Staples are a chunk of metal whose ends are driven through the skin on both sides of the surgical wound and the ends are curled over to hold the skin together, much like a paper stapler.
+Staples are chunks of metal whose ends are driven through the skin on both sides of the surgical wound, and the ends are curled over to hold the skin together, much like a paper stapler.
 They are placed about ½ inch apart from top to bottom of the surgical site.

 While they are cheap and easy to use, the staples have some drawbacks, in my opinion.

-I always caution my patient with staples to be cautious using a cold pack coming out of a freezer.
+I always caution my patients with staples to be cautious when using a cold pack coming out of a freezer.

 Additionally, I do not like the open puncture wound caused by the staple.
 While the staples are in place, I feel there is an entryway for pathogens to enter the body.
 There is still that metal piece that does not allow the body to completely heal the puncture wound until after the staple is removed.

-The staples also pull on their anchor points at the end of the range of motion causing pain.
-This is more of a problem in my total knee replacement patients than my total hip replacement patients.
+The staples also pull on their anchor points at the end of the range of motion, causing pain.
+This is more of a problem for my total knee replacement patients than for my total hip replacement patients.

-Stitches are better than staples in my opinion, the puncture holes for the stitches are much smaller and they are not metal, therefore pain intervention with freezer-cold gel packs are far less concerning for me.
+Stitches are better than staples, in my opinion; the puncture holes for the stitches are much smaller and they are not metal; therefore, pain intervention with freezer-cold gel packs is far less concerning for me.